 Hydra is a tech conference that gathers top-rated scientists and developers willing to dive deep into concurrent and distributed computing.
-Hydra 2020 will be held on July 10-11 in Moscow, Russia.
+Hydra 2021 will be held on June 15-18.

 Computing nowadays is inherently concurrent and distributed.
 Be it a mainstream multi-core machine, a computing cluster, or a large-scale distributed service, a modern computing system involves multiple processes that concurrently perform independent computations and communicate to synchronize their activities.
 Understanding concurrent and distributed computations is therefore essential to be competitive in practice or research in computer science and engineering.

 Maurice Herlihy has an A.B. in Mathematics from Harvard University, and a Ph.D. in Computer Science from M.I.T.
 He has served on the faculty of Carnegie Mellon University and the staff of DEC Cambridge Research Lab.
 He is the recipient of the 2003 Dijkstra Prize in Distributed Computing, the 2004 Gödel Prize in theoretical computer science, the 2008 ISCA influential paper award, the 2012 Edsger W. Dijkstra Prize, and the 2013 Wallace McDowell award.
 He received a 2012 Fulbright Distinguished Chair in the Natural Sciences and Engineering Lecturing Fellowship, and he is fellow of the ACM, a fellow of the National Academy of Inventors, the National Academy of Engineering, and the National Academy of Arts and Sciences.